shopware/docs/guides/plugins/plugins/administration/add-error-handling.md

 ​
 ### Error configuration for pages
 ​
-When working with nested views you need a way to tell the user that an error occurred on another view, e.g tab.
+When working with nested views, you need a way to tell the user that an error occurred on another view, e.g in another `tab`.
-For this you can write a config for your `sw-page` component which looks like:
+For this you can write a config for your `sw-page` component which looks like seen below:
 ​
 ```
 {